MTC History

 1980

-American Premiere of Translations by Brian Friel with Barnard Hughes.
+American premiere of Translations by Brian Friel with Barnard Hughes.

 1982

-Lynne Meadow directs the New York Premiere of Sally and Marsha by Sybille Pearson, with Christine Baranski and Bernadette Peters in her first New York City stage appearance in eight years.
+Lynne Meadow directs the New York premiere of Sally and Marsha by Sybille Pearson, with Christine Baranski and Bernadette Peters in her first New York City stage appearance in eight years.

-World Premiere of Gardenia by John Guare, directed by Karel Reisz, and featuring James Woods, JoBeth Williams, and Sam Waterston.
+World premiere of Gardenia by John Guare, directed by Karel Reisz, and featuring James Woods, JoBeth Williams, and Sam Waterston.

 1983